-Rancho Santa Margarita is a master-planned community that is built out.
-No parcels are identified for housing development in FY 2023-2024; however, the City's updated Housing Element identifies actions the City can take to support and facilitate future affordable housing development.
+Rancho Santa Margarita is a built-out master-planned community.
+No parcels are identified for housing development in FY 2024-2025; however, the City's updated Housing Element identifies actions the City can take to support and facilitate future affordable housing development.